prideout/book-webgl/README.md

    with all GIZA contexts.
 Perhaps this uses "GIZA.forEachGizaContext"

 - TunnelFlight is lit incorrectly on HP laptop

+- After open-sourcing Giza, figure out how to create a jsfiddle with it.

 - Combine Turtle and Path; use SVG Path.getPointAtLength